How to Make Your Substack Posts Perform Better

 Traffic sources: email 99%, other <1% (bad!)

-(Hint: Get these stats by clicking on an individual post in the Posts section of your dashboard: Publication dashboard > Posts > Name of Post )
+(Hint: Get these stats by clicking on the listing of an individual post in the Posts section of your dashboard: Publication dashboard > [CONTENT] Posts > Name of Post )

-These stats tell me I haven’t brought enough new readers to this post - almost everyone who saw it was already a subscriber.
-However, this post performed okay at converting free subscribers into paid subscribers, so I can see that the calls to action in the post were effective.
+These stats tell me I haven’t brought enough new readers to that post - almost everyone who saw it was already a subscriber.
+However, the post performed okay at converting free subscribers into paid subscribers, so I know the calls to action in the post were effective.

-How to get new subscribers from each post
+How to improve your subscriptions-generated stats (and get new subscribers from every post)

 To convert casual readers into new subscribers you need two things, in addition to high-quality content: